vinay108/CKA-Exam-Study-Walkthrough/Section 2: Core Concepts.md

 Labels and Selectors:

 - for example If we deploy 3 instances of our front end app as 3 pods, we like to create replication-controllers/replicasets
-- replicset monitor pods and if they fail, it will deploy new ones
+- replicaset monitor pods and if they fail, it will deploy new ones
 - it knows how to monitor pods via labelling as labels are referenced for the pods.
 - can use the kubectl replace -f replicaset-definition.yml command to update what was done.
 - or can also run this commanmd as imperitive